CPSC-383/aegis/src/docs/aegis/running-aegis.md

 python3 run_headless_aegis_with_agents.py 2 50 example_agent ExampleWorld
 ```

+- The program will automatically append `.world` to the world file passed in.
+- Pass in the directory name of your agent.

 This will start up AEGIS with the ExampleWorld.world, using 2 example agents, and will run for 50 rounds.

 On Windows, replace `python3` with `python` to run the script.